 What to serve with Scrapple?

-I love to serve air fried scrapple with classic fried eggs and toast in place of sausage or bacon.
-It's also great on a breakfast sandwich with a runny fried egg and a smear of ketchup, like my dad used to make.
-It also makes a great accompaniment to a breakfast potato hash!
+I love serving air fryer scrapple with classic fried eggs and toast in place of bacon or sausage.
+It’s also great on a quick breakfast sandwich with a runny fried egg and a smear of ketchup, just like my dad used to make, or alongside a crispy breakfast potato hash.

-How to Make Crispy Scrapple in the Air Fryer
+How to Cook Scrapple in the Air Fryer

 Equipment